nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_prioritize_user_stories">
 <div class="indented">

 **Task: Of the user stories you have collected, select the ones you would put in an <popover content="**Minimum Viable Product**: a version with just enough features to effectively deploy the product, and no more">MVP</popover> version** of the product.
-The goal here is to come up with the _smallest possible product that is still usable_ so that it can be implemented quickly, and delivered at the end of an earlier iteration
+The goal here is to come up with the _smallest possible product that is still usable_ so that it can be implemented quickly, and delivered at the end of an earlier iteration.
 </div>

 * **Try to limit the MVP to strictly must-have user stories only** i.e., <span class="text-danger">it's NOT what you _can_ or _want to_ put in the MVP, but what you _must_ have in the MVP</span>.
 If the product _can_ be of some use without a given user story, that user story should be left out of the MVP version, even if the omission makes the product hard to use, as long as the product is not _impossible_ to use %%e.g., in most cases a product can be used without an 'edit item' feature because the user can always delete an item and add a new item instead of editing an existing an item%%.